PANAMA COMPANY FORMATION

 2. In order to conduct financial transactions or transactions with exchanges, you must authenticate the company's UBO (Ultimate Beneficial Owner; refers to the actual owner, not the shareholder/director on the simple registration document) and Significant Controller.
 For this reason, local directors do not perform authentication.
 Therefore, you must directly authenticate the UBO and Significant Controller.

-3. When accepting a business, we will proceed with the identity verification process for UBOs and key controllers, and we will proceed with the identity verification through face-to-face or video meetings.
-The verification information will be kept by us as a legal record in accordance with the current AML-related regulations.
+3. When accepting a business, we will go through the identity verification process for UBOs and key controllers, and we will verify the identity of the client through face-to-face or video meetings.
+The verification information will be kept by us as a legal record in accordance with the current AML regulations.

 Requirements and documents to be prepared for incorporation:

-2. Certification of the original copy of the passport of the shareholder/director
+2. Original certification of the copy of the shareholder/director's passport

-- Passport of other countries: Certified True Copy or Notarial Certificate ( See sample )
+- Passport of other countries: Certified True Copy or Notarial Certificate (View sample)

-3. Two recent (within the last three months) English-language address verification documents for the shareholder/director (must be the same address)
+3. Two types of recent (within 3 months) English address verification documents for shareholders/directors (addresses must be the same)

-- Living in Korea: English translation of the family register (residential center) + scan of the front and back of the driver's license (View sample)
+- Living in Korea: English certified copy of family register (resident center) + front and back of driver's license scan (View sample)

 - Living in another country: Utility bill + bank statement (or equivalent official document) (View sample)

-4. Expert recommendation letter (Request to write an expert recommendation letter)
+4. Expert recommendation letter (Request for expert recommendation letter)

-- Those who can sign a letter of recommendation: Accountant, lawyer, judicial scrivener, tax accountant, labor consultant, administrative scrivener, insurance agent, financial planner, financier, doctor, professor, employer, etc. (View sample)
+- Those who can sign the recommendation letter: Accountant, lawyer, judicial scrivener, tax accountant, labor consultant, administrative scrivener, insurance agent, financial planner, financial advisor, doctor, professor, employer, and others (View sample)

 6. English resume